Wednesday, October 31, 2012

 Running Time: 136 min.

 Rosemary’s Baby is a wonderful piece of misdirection: the first few minutes play like a cheesy day time soap; two newlyweds get an apartment in New York and are hoping to add a child into the mix.
 Then surely, but slowly everything starts to unravel, until it is revealed that the weird old couple next door are actually Satan worshipers and Rosemary’s husband is in on the plot to impregnate Rosemary with the devil’s child.
-In lesser hands this film would be completely laughable, but directing Polanski builds tension with the power of mere suggestion.
+In lesser hands this film would be completely laughable, but director Polanski builds tension with the power of mere suggestion.
 In one famous shot, the character of Minnie (Ruth Gordon) is seen talking on the phone in her bedroom, but her face is blocked by the doorway; it’s a seemingly normal scene, but the blocking suggests something isn't quite right.
 Also, because the film is largely seen from Rosemary’s point of view, there are a few times where the audience starts to question her sanity; is there really a conspiracy going on or is all in her head?
 In fact, there are many people who claim that the film’s film scene is in fact, a hallucination caused by the stress Rosemary has put herself through.
 I don’t agree with the interpretation, but these ambiguities are what make Rosemary’s Baby such a classic horror film.

 7. Island of Lost Souls (1932)